minoobeyzavi/Future-Projects/README.md

 6- I’m gonna say it was your courage (or shayestegi?)

+7- Every building in SF has empty floors, Uber for housing; We determine the price based on our predictions and create best matches between real estate and people.

 Integrity power of words

 My hairstyle is the least of your worries